Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Robotic FM research evolution

 \subsection{Key foundation models}

 Throughout the different research phases described in Section \ref{ssec:FMphases}, key FM architectures have been introduced, which, on the one hand, have led to significant technological advancements and capabilities, and, on the other hand, have served as the basis for numerous methods in the field.
-In particular, the most common and widely adopted robotic FMs, along with their main characteristics (namely, type, input/output modalities, adoption of embodied design, number of parameters, availability of publicly available implementation, and key innovation), are briefly summarized in Table~\ref{tab:main_fms}.
+In particular, the most common and widely adopted robotic FMs, along with their main characteristics, are briefly summarized in Table~\ref{tab:main_fms}.
+For each model, the latter reports its year of publication, category, type, input and output modalities, adoption of embodied design (`Emb.'), number of parameters (`Param.'), public availability of an implementation (`Public'), and key innovation.
+Regarding the category criterion, a distinction is made between standalone robotic foundation models (denoted as `FM') and FM-based robotic systems (denoted as `System'); the latter comprise modular/compositional approaches that orchestrate one or more existing FMs, rather than constituting standalone models themselves.
+Regarding the embodiment criterion, a model is considered embodied (`Emb.'~$=$~Y) only when it is trained on, or directly produces, robot-executable actions/observations of a physical or simulated agent; hence, general-purpose models that are widely adopted in robotics but operate on generic vision/language data are not characterized as embodied themselves.